-As would be expected, fines are the most common sanction, imposed about 11 times as often as suspensions.
+As would be expected, fines are the most common sanction, imposed about six times as often as suspensions.
 However, revocations are rare.
-Of the states that collect data on revocations, 91 percent revoked one or no licenses.
-Ninety-seven percent of the states revoked fewer than six licenses.
+Of the states that collected data on revocations, 88 percent revoked one or no licenses.
+Ninety-one percent of the states revoked fewer than six licenses.